OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Introduction

 At a high level, the Mask Module is a convolutional autoencoder, and the Reconstructor is a convolutional encoder-decoder.
-They are trained in an adversarial manner, where the Mask Module is trying to generate masks that yield the highest reconstruction error, and the Reconstructor is trying to minimize the reconstruction error of the masked image.
+They are trained in an adversarial manner, where the Mask Module is trying to generate masks that yield higher reconstruction errors, and the Reconstructor is trying to minimize the reconstruction error of the masked image.
 The architecture of the proposed approach is shown in Figure \ref{model_overview}.
-We applied OLED to several benchmark datasets for anomaly detection in images in addition to providing a formal analysis of the efficacy of the Mask Module.
-Experimental results demonstrate that OLED is able to outperform a variety of recent state-of-the-art methods and hints at the broader usefulness of the mask generator in other core computer vision tasks.
-In this paper our contributions are the following: \begin{itemize} \item We propose a novel approach for finding the most important parts of images for novelty (anomaly) detection. \item Our framework is optimized through adversarial setting which yields more efficient representations for novelty (anomaly) detection. \item Our method proposes several anomaly scores which capture both notions of global and local abnormality. \item Due to effectiveness of our method in masking important part of the image, we can leverage it at the test time which yields better anomaly scores. \end{itemize}
+We applied OLED to several benchmark datasets for anomaly detection in addition to providing a formal analysis of the efficacy of the Mask Module.
+Experimental results demonstrate that OLED is able to outperform a variety of recent state-of-the-art methods and hints at the broader usefulness of the mask module in other core computer vision tasks.
+In this paper our contributions are the following: \begin{itemize} \item We proposed a novel approach for finding the most important parts of images for novelty detection. \item Our framework is optimized through adversarial setting which yields more efficient representations for novelty detection. \item Our method provides several anomaly scores which capture different aspects of normality \item Due to effectiveness of our method in masking important parts of the image, we can leverage it at the test time which yields better anomaly scores. \end{itemize}